-Figure 10: Social impacts, risks & opportunities
+Figure 10: Social impacts, risks and opportunities

-Protecting Compensation & Ensuring Basic Needs
+Protecting Compensation and Ensuring Basic Needs in Times of Crisis

 The Lebanese crisis has affected the salaries of a large share of its population.
 The fall in the Lebanese pound means salaries have depreciated to less than a tenth of their value.
 Rising unemployment, a depreciating local currency, skyrocketing inflation, and the removal of subsidies for medication and fuel have made it harder for many people to meet their basic needs.